All foreign students that wish to continue their education in South Africa will require a study visa.

 - A duly completed temporary visa application form.

 - You will be required to produce an official letter confirming that you have been accepted at that particular learning institution for the duration of the course.

 - There are a number of undertakings from the Registrar or Principle of the learning institution you will be attending that they will disclose and update the Director General of Home Affairs with various notifications during your study period.

-- You will need to have in place an appropriate medical insurance scheme.
-The medical cover must also demonstrate that it is an annually renewable contract for the period of the study visa and that it is also a registered scheme in terms of the Medical Schemes Act.
+- You will need to have in place medical insurance for the duration of your study visa from a registered scheme in terms of the Medical Schemes Act.

 How long will a study visa be issued for?

 In the case of a student at a higher learning institution (not a school) the study visa will be issued for the duration of your course.

 Yes, you can.
 Study visa holders at higher learning institutions may work part time for up to a maximum of 20 hours per week.